Worried about the corn on your foot? Here’s everything you need to know to treat it and prevent it from happening again.

 Wearing shoes rather than bare feet is great for shock absorption and can reduce the sharp sensation as you walk.
 Socks are an underrated necessity in foot health.
 Without socks, increased rubbing on common areas that corns develop may cause increased pain and reduced function.

 Corns tend to return and continue to build up if the pressure is not reduced and repeated friction remains unchanged.
 A biomechanical assessment may be undertaken by a podiatrist, this will determine your best inventions.
-Met domes may be added to your footwear to help splay the balls of your foot, felt padding and modifications may be trialled to assess a reduction in pain and insoles may be necessarily prescribed to limit your corn recurrence and increase your time between appointments.
+Met domes may be added to your footwear to help splay the balls of your foot, felt padding, gel toe separator and modifications may be trialled to assess a reduction in pain and insoles may be necessarily prescribed to limit your corn recurrence and increase your time between appointments.

 How to treat corns

-Can you pop a corn of your foot?
+Can you pop a foot corn?
 Can you squeeze a corn on your foot?
 Simply, the answer is no.

 At home treatments may include soaking the feet in warm water to help soft the skin, filing the top layer of the skin back to reduce the pain and pressure whilst you are walking and applying emollient especially with a urea base to break down the hard skin.